Rozellida: Inclusion of Microsporidia

 In the 2010 article where "Rozellida" was proposed, the authors mentioned that some protein-based analyses suggest that Microsporidia could be closely related to Rozellida.
 Their own SSU rDNA analysis was unsutiable for this purpose, as Microsporidia is known to have very high mutation rates resulting in long-branch attraction.
 An rRNA analysis can only be done after there are more sequences, preferably those close related to both "Rozellida" and Microsporidia, to guide the algorithm into finding the true shape of the tree.

-An 2014 rDNA analysis by Karpov et al. considers the group, which they now call "Cryptomycota", sister to Microsporidia.
+A 2014 rDNA analysis by Karpov et al. considers the group, which they now call "Cryptomycota", sister to Microsporidia.
 The same article lead to the concept of Opisthosporidia (Aphelid + Cryptomycota + Microsporidia), which as a whole was found in the analysis to be sister to fungi.

 Also in 2014, Corsaro et al. discovered two new endonucleoparasites they termed Paramicrosporidium.
 Their SSU rDNA sequences allowed the authors to find that Microsporidia is nested in the Rozellids (which they call "Rozellomycota").
 In the same year, they discovered a living Nucleophaga amoebae (described in 1895 and previously also considered a chytrid) and sequenced its SSU rDNA, placing it in Rozellomycota.
 Both of these genera are shown to branch out in the path connecting Rozella and Microsporidia.
 These two genera show morphological features similar to both Rozella and Microsporidia, and as a result provide some explanation for the large difference between the two.

 In 2018, Tedersoo et al. performed a large phylogenetic study on fungi and related taxa to establish a new set of high-ranking taxa.
 Trees were built using SSU rDNA, RPB1 protein, and RPB2 protein.
 The study once again confirmed that Microsporidia belongs in Rozellomycota.
 After the 2020 Outline of Fungi and fungus-like taxa has accepted the conclusion (and provided an even bigger SSU rDNA tree), it is generally accepted that Microsporidia does, in fact, belong in the Rozellomycota.